MPLS – Fast Reroute (FRR) and TI-LFA

 In case the neighboring router fails, the traffic will be redirected along a path that circumvents both the failed router and its connected links, ensuring continuity of data flow without waiting for IGP convergence.

-MPLS-SR – Fast ReRoute Per-Link vs Per-Prefix
+MPLS-SR – Fast Reroute Per-Link vs Per-Prefix

 The key difference between fast-reroute per-link and fast-reroute per-prefix lies in the level at which backup paths are created for MPLS Fast Reroute (FRR) protection: